siowyisheng/blog/src/pages/on-strategy-in-wir-sind-das-volk.md

 I will use the following short forms.

-*. 😡 for unrest
+* 😡 for unrest
-*. 👿 for mass protest
+* 👿 for mass protest
-*. ❌😡 for removing unrest
+* ❌😡 for removing unrest
-*. ❌👿 for removing mass protest
+* ❌👿 for removing mass protest
-*. 😁 for LS
+* 😁 for LS
-*. 🛠 for build
+* 🛠 for build
-*. ❌🛠 for dismantle
+* ❌🛠 for dismantle
-*. 🏭 for factory
+* 🏭 for factory
-*. 🔽🏭 for rundown
+* 🔽🏭 for rundown
-*. 🛣 for infrastructure
+* 🛣 for infrastructure
-*. ⭐️ for the prestige track
+* ⭐️ for the prestige track
-*. 💵 for the western currency track
+* 💵 for the western currency track
-*. ☭ for the socialist track
+* ☭ for the socialist track
-*. 🖐🃏 for hand cards
+* 🖐🃏 for hand cards
-*. -6⭐️ for the spot on the prestige track closest to **West** *. +3☭ for the spot on the socialist track 3 steps towards **East** *.
-D1 for decade 1
+* -6⭐️ for the spot on the prestige track closest to **West**
+* +3☭ for the spot on the socialist track 3 steps towards **East**
+* D1 for decade 1
-*.
-D2.0 for the first half of decade 2
+* D2.0 for the first half of decade 2
-*.
-D3.5 for the second half of decade 3
+* D3.5 for the second half of decade 3
-*.
-P1 for the player going first in the decade
+* P1 for the player going first in the decade
-*.
-P2 for the player going second in the decade
+* P2 for the player going second in the decade
-*.
-WC for western currency (not the track)
+* WC for western currency (not the track)
-*.
-WB for West Berlin
+* WB for West Berlin

 ### For both sides

 #### Choosing card modes

 🛠 is an important action. 🛠🛣 is more economy-efficient as it increases economy by 2 while a new 🏭 increases economy by 1.
-It's important to have a plan on where to 🛠 ([west](#Where-to-build-and-LS-West-%F0%9F%9B%A0%F0%9F%98%81) | [east](#Where-to-build-and-LS-East)) to maximise 🛣 while meeting other economic objectives.
+It's important to have a plan on where to 🛠 ([west](#Where-to-build-and-LS-West-) | [east](#Where-to-build-and-LS-East)) to maximise 🛣 while meeting other economic objectives.

 Playing a card for the event is often worse than using it for 🛠.
 It's important to have some kind of exchange rate between different effects and regular 🛠.
 For example, although the _1953 Uprising_ has a strong effect, the 4🛠 are often more valuable in D1.